Real name: Bruce Wayne

 Superman: There's always that kryptonite you carry around.

-- Beyond the Impossible: In "Destroyer" of Justice League Unlimited, he was able to escape from Darkseid's Omega Beam with his agility and careful timing by having a parademon take the hit.
+- Beyond the Impossible: In Justice League Unlimited's "Destroyer", he was able to escape from Darkseid's Omega Beam with his agility and careful timing by having a parademon take the hit.
 Darkseid even commented that no one had ever been able to avoid his Omega Beam before.

-- Big Damn Heroes: He saves Mayor Hill in the nick of time in "The Clock King".
+- Big Damn Heroes: He tends to save the day in a big, awesome manner.
+For example, he managed to save Mayor Hill in the nick of time in "The Clock King".

 - Big "OMG!": When he discovers Freeze's motives.
 The production team is still shocked that they got away with it.

-- Broken Ace: In JLU's "Kid Stuff",Wonder Woman: Circumstances aside, it was kind of... enjoyable to be a kid again.Batman: I haven't been a kid since I was eight years old.
+- Broken Ace: In "Kids Stuff",Wonder Woman: Circumstances aside, it was kind of... enjoyable to be a kid again.Batman: I haven't been a kid since I was eight years old.

-- Building Swing: A frequent method of entry when he's not using Stealth Hi/Bye.
+- Building Swing: This is a frequent method of entry when he's not using Stealth Hi/Bye.

-- Bunny-Ears Lawyer: Unlike most other incarnations of the Bruce Wayne character which are mostly portrayed as laid-back playboys living off their trust fund, the DCAU's Bruce takes a more active role in the day to day operation of Wayne Enterprises (until he loses the company in a hostile takeover).
+- Bunny-Ears Lawyer: Unlike most versions (who are mostly portrayed as laid-back playboys living off their trust fund), the DCAU Bruce/Batman takes a more active role in the day to day operation of Wayne Enterprises (until he loses the company in a hostile takeover).
 He still likes to cultivate an image as a slightly dimwitted millionaire though.

 Bruce: When I was younger, women used to throw themselves at my feet all the time.Terry: What'd you do?Bruce: I stepped over them.Terry: Smooth.Bruce: I thought so.

-- In Batman Beyond, he is portrayed as being a lonely old man who is left with nothing but a lot of old photographs and regrets.
+- By the time of Batman Beyond, he has become a lonely old man who is left with nothing but a lot of old photographs and regrets.

 - Charles Atlas Superpower: Batman was usually more than a match for any foe he encountered, human or otherwise.
 For instance, when Batman first met Superman in "World's Finest", the vigilante suddenly threw the powerful alien across a room to Superman's complete astonishment at the attack's sheer audacity.
-In "Hereafter", he even tosses Kalibak several meters away claiming he was trying to stall him, but Superman thinks he could have taken him,
+In "Hereafter", he managed to toss Kalibak several meters away and claimed he was trying to stall him, but Superman thinks he could have taken him.

 - Character Development:

-- Batman starts out as anti-heroic yet optimistic, and is friendly towards his allies, but he grows more cold, pragmatic, and cynical throughout the entire DC Animated Universe.
-His relentless dedication to fighting crime at the cost of his own happiness, as well as his increasingly standoffish personality alienates many of his friends and love interests, which leads to him becoming the bitter, old recluse seen in Batman Beyond.
+- Batman starts out as being anti-heroic yet optimistic and friendly towards his allies, but he grows more cold, pragmatic, and cynical throughout the entire DC Animated Universe.
+His increasingly standoffish personality and his relentless dedication to fighting crime at the cost of his own happiness alienates many of his friends and love interests, until he's a bitter, old recluse by the time of Batman Beyond.

 - In Justice League (Unlimited), probably due to the influence of his more idealistic teammates, he eventually turns around and makes a real effort to keep the League true to its values and learn how to work with a team.

-- Chick Magnet: The amount of girls who show interest in him is astoundingly high than any other DCAU character to list not even a percent of it Diana, Barbara, Zatanna, Selina, Talia, and even Lois Lane and Harley Quinn!
+- Chick Magnet: The amount of girls who show interest in him is astoundingly high than any other DCAU character to list.
+Batman has managed to attract the romantic affections of Diana, Barbara, Zatanna, Selina, Talia, and even Lois Lane and Harley Quinn!

-- Chronic Hero Syndrome: Used for laughs.
-The Dark Knight is burning rubber to make it across town to stop a mobster from demolishing an old building (with people inside) when he sees a trolley shoot past him, completely out of control.
+- Chronic Hero Syndrome: As always, Batman is always willing to help people.
+This was even used for laughs in "Appointment in Crime Alley".
+The Dark Knight is burning rubber to make it across town to stop a mobster from demolishing a historical landmark of Gotham City when he sees a trolley shoot past him, completely out of control.
 Batman can't leave them to die, but he reacts the same way most people would if they had just hit a red light.Batman: Perfect.
 Just perfect. (alters direction to save them)

 - Clint Squint: He's extremely stoic and hard to surprise.
 When in costume, his most common reaction is narrowing his eyes.